 If billion-dollar companies are so vulnerable to reputational damage after cybersecurity incidents, how will your smaller business fare?

 You don’t want to find out.
 It’s time to stop treating your company’s data — and your customers’ — as a commodity.
 It’s much more than that.
 With so much on the line, the safest move is to treat your data as an extension of your brand.
+It pays dividends to employ services such as originstamp timestamp API services in order to protect that data.

 That should clarify things.
 After all, you’d move mountains to protect your brand.
 Why should you do any less to protect your data?